-Prepared by: Yolanda Baldasaro, Superintendent of Education Presented by: Yolanda Baldasaro, Superintendent of Education
+Prepared by:Yolanda Baldasaro, Superintendent of EducationPresented by:Yolanda Baldasaro, Superintendent of EducationApproved by:John Crocco, Director of EducationDate:January 13, 2009

 NIAGARA CATHOLIC EDUCATION AWARD OF DISTINCTION 2009

 On March 30, 2004, the Niagara Catholic District School Board established the Niagara Catholic Education Award of Distinction.
 In its inaugural year, the Niagara Catholic District School Board honoured the Religious Communities who pioneered Catholic Education in the Niagara Region.